simplex-chat/simplex-chat/docs/rfcs/2024-03-19-external-services.md

 Service catalogue would include the file with the list of services (to allow the app to provide more than one service for the future extensibility, so "Payments" and "Messaging" each would be a separate service, provided by payments/wallet app and messenger app, respectively) and each service definition files would exist in a separate catalogue.

 Catalogue for a service would contain the file with the list of "Request template" files and "Endpoint" files - request template file itself could be an end-point.
-This follows from the design of the XPC service of File provider extension where each requst should be made in the context of some file.
+This follows from the design of the XPC service of File provider extension where each request should be made in the context of some file.

 While it's tempting to simply use directory as the list of such files, it makes it harder to test some new functions by adding the new files without exposing them to the consumer apps, plus having the list of endpoints and templates in a separate file allows to associate additional metadata with each one.
 The most human- and machine-readable format for this list and also for templates and for endpoints is YAML, a specific specification needs to be defined, e.g. using RFC 8927 spec for JSON Type definitions - as we only likely need the subset of YAML that is simply a syntactically different JSON.

-A sample directory structure for service catalagoe:
+A sample directory structure for service catalogue:

 ```
 .services/